-Participants of this challenge are required to give the best of their abilities in programming, robotics, electronics and mechatronics, but also to contribute on teamwork and knowledge sharing with other participants, regardless of culture, age or result in the competition.
-All are expected to compete, learn, have fun and grow.
+To be successful, participants must demonstrate skill in programming, robotics, electronics and mechatronics.
+Teams are also expected to contribute to the advancement of the community as a whole by sharing their discoveries with other participants and by engaging in good sportsman-ship, regardless of culture, age or result in the competition.
+All are expected to compete, learn, have fun, and grow.